Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session8.md

 The network layer is what does the routing from point A to point B, if you have an IP address the network will control the packets that go from point A - B

+A packet is a group of bytes that are put together such as a kilobytes that gets sent across a network

+Packet switching is where the packets will get broken into small increments over the network

+It is reliable to send data from point A to B through the network layer

+Higher layers is the protocol that is used by the application, it is to do with the application itself.
+They determine what the packets are being used for

+The link layer, the e-ethernet is the wire that is used within a protocol

+Payloads is the data that is being sent through the network like headers, overseen at, (Anon.
+2025)

+Any device has a unique MAC address
 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*